 • Determine budget and timeline.

-• Identify what aspects of the current website you like and do not like including navigational structure, design, videos, images, specific sections and so on.
+• Identify what aspects of the current website you like and do not like, including navigational structure, design, videos, images, and specific sections.

 • Review existing webpages you want to keep, delete or update.
 This is a great time to perform a full SEO content audit to determine what pages are ranking for specific keywords and opportunities to rank for other target keywords.

-• Identify what’s missing and incorporate it in the new design including mobile responsiveness, social share buttons, videos, integration to existing business systems and so on.
+• Identify what's missing and incorporate it in the new design, including mobile responsiveness, social share buttons, videos, and integration to existing business systems.

 • Consider whether the domain name needs to be changed.